Violation of Probation

 Substantive Violations Of Probation

 A substantive violation is a probation violation when the defendant commits a new criminal offense.
 The Circuit and County Courts throughout Florida have different policies and procedures for executing accusations for violation of probation.
-The attorneys at the Law Office of Travis P. Grant are skilled at representing client for technical or substantive violation of probation.
+The attorneys at the Torres Law Firm are skilled at representing client for technical or substantive violation of probation.

 Potential Defenses For Violations Of Probation

 - Full Compliance